-SAP includes a list of junctions where thermal bridging is likely to be significant, commonly where two pieces of insulation meet, or between one surface and another.
-By constructing these areas with thermal bridging in mind we can lower the PSI values and improve efficiency.
+The SAP methodology caters for the fact that in many junctions thermal bridging is likely to be significant, commonly where two pieces of insulation meet, or between one surface and another.
+By constructing these areas with thermal bridging in mind we can lower the Psi values and improve efficiency.
 The most common method is by following the construction types shown in approved details schemes.

 What Thermal Bridging Schemes Exist?